neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Persistence.rst

 Doctrine offers a *Migrations* system as an add-on part of its DBAL for versioning of database schemas and easy deployment of changes to them.
-There exist a number of commands in the FLOW3 CLI toolchain to create and deploy migrations.
+There exist a number of commands in the TYPO3 Flow CLI toolchain to create and deploy migrations.

 A Migration is a set of commands that bring the schema from one version to the next.
 In the simplest form that means creating a new table, but it can be as complex as renaming a